d2l-ai/d2l-en/chapter_introduction/index.md

 the more authoritative pages.
 Nowadays, search engines use machine learning and behavioral models to obtain query-dependent relevance scores.
-Entire academic conferences are devoted to this subject.
+There are entire academic conferences devoted to this subject.

 #### Recommender Systems
 :label:`subsec_recommender_systems`